1892 Barber Dime

 Description

 The 1892 Barber Dime is a dime produced at the Philadelphia Mint as part of the Barber Dimes 1892-1916 series.
-Total mintage reached 12.1 million.
-The obverse features Liberty facing right wearing a Phrygian cap topped by a laurel wreath, with the word LIBERTY on a headband, while the reverse displays an agricultural wreath of corn, wheat, oak, and maple enclosing the words ONE DIME.
-Designed by Charles E. Barber.
+The U.S. Mint produced 12.1 million examples, making this the highest mintage among 3 variants, accounting for 71% of the year's production.
+The obverse features Liberty facing right wearing a Phrygian cap topped by a laurel wreath, with the word LIBERTY on a headband and the reverse displays an agricultural wreath of corn, wheat, oak, and maple enclosing the words ONE DIME.
+First year of the Barber design across dimes, quarters, and half dollars — a coordinated design family.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $15 to $230 depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 2.5 grams, 17.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4796.
-Chief Engraver Charles Barber designed a unified series of dimes, quarters, and half dollars that bore his name — the first coordinated multi-denomination design family in U.S. The 1894-S Barber Dime (mintage 24) is one of the great U.S. coin rarities.
-Other key dates include the 1895-O, 1901-S, and 1903-S.